maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 At the top right corner of the R Studios interface, you will find your R "Global Environment" containing the dataframe *sesamestreet\_data*.
 By clicking the dataframe, you will be able to view the rows and columns containing your twitter data.
 Looking to the column "is\_retweet", you will see that this column indicates whether a tweet is a retweet by the values TRUE or FALSE.

-Going back to your R Markdown, you are now able to use the `filter`-function to retain all rows stating that the tweet is not a retweet.
+Going back to your R Markdown, which is the document you are writing your code and text in, you are now able to use the `filter`-function to retain all rows stating that the tweet is not a retweet.
+R-markdown is a fileformat which supports R code and text.
 You then arrange the remaining tweets by the tweets’ favorite count which is found in the "favorite\_count" column.